 Hi, my name is Mykola Pidopryhora and I’m a Web and .Net software engineer at EGO.
-Recently I worked on the project in which I faced a specific task – securing ASP.NET MVC application.
-To solve this task I searched for answers in the Internet, but as it turned out there was no complete solution for this problem.
+Recently I worked on a project where I was responsible for securing an ASP.NET MVC application.
+To solve this task I searched for answers on the Internet, but as it turned out there was no complete solution for this problem.
 So, I decided to invent my own.

-Today I would like to share this ready-to-use solution with you, so you can save some time for a cup of tea with a cookie.
-Just take it and use.
+In this post, I would like to share this ready-to-use solution with you, so you can save some time for a cup of tea with a cookie.

-Sometimes we need to implement specific security rules, like user auto-logout, whenever a session is time-out or user closed his browser.
-There are several approaches to implementation of such behavior and very few information about how it can be done.
+As a web development firm, sometimes we need to implement specific security rules, like user auto-logout, whenever a session is timed out or the user closed his browser.
+There are several approaches to implement such behavior and very little information about how it can be done.

 It includes handling the following scenarios:

-- log out user when a session is expired
+- log the user out when a session is expired

-- log out user and run custom commands after a tab/browser was closed
+- log the user out and run custom commands after a tab/browser was closed

-- log out user after navigation to a login page
+- log the user out after navigating to a login page

 Setting session timeout in web.config

-In order a user to be logged out after a session expiration he should make a request.
+In order for a user to be logged out after a session has expired, they should make a request.

 Let’s add a bundle and some scripts for that

-Following script will do one simple thing: starts a timer with timeout equals to session timeout.
-When the time is out it will submit a logout form with a session expired flag.
+The following script will do one simple thing: it’ll start a timer with a timeout equal to the session timeout.
+When the time is out it will submit a logout form with the ‘session expired’ flag.

-Let’s add a helper function that will allow us to pass the value from server to client script.
+Let’s add a helper function that will allow us to pass the value from the server to the client script.

-Use separate layout for authorized and unauthorized site resources:
+In our web application development company, we prefer to use use separate layouts for authorized and unauthorized site resources:

-And use added function and bundles for authorized layout:
+And here we use an extra function and bundles for the authorized layout:

-This way we get a user kicked out when session is expired.
-The server side will be also notifiedwhether user pressed logout manually or has been kicked out automatically.
+This way we get a user kicked out when the session is expired.
+The server side will be also notified whether the user pressed the Log out button manually or has been kicked out automatically.

-The following approach may be used for systems without a load balancer, which are using one place for sessions.
-In order to implement such application behavior, I will use WebBackgrounder library, which you can find here.
+The following approach may be used for systems that have no load balancer and use one place for sessions.
+In order to implement such application behavior, I will use the WebBackgrounder library, which you can find here.

-Approach general overview: keep every user’s session in a collection and clear the sessions during which user’s browser didn’t send a ping request in time (when browser was closed).
+Approach general overview: keep every user’s session in a collection and clear the sessions during which the user’s browser didn’t send the Ping request in time (when the browser was closed).

 Let’s start from adding a job that will keep and handle sessions: